-📊 The data: We polled local agents and found that the average real estate commission in Oregon is 5.15%, which is less than the national average of 5.45%.
+📊 The data: We surveyed local agents and found that the average real estate commission in Oregon is 5.19%, which is less than the national average of 5.50%.

 How real estate agent commission works in Oregon

-There are two real estate agents involved in a typical home sale:
+There are usually two real estate agents involved in a home sale:

-- The seller's agent (also called the listing agent), representing the home seller
+- The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home